theodorejb/peachy-sql/README.md

 The database connection can be swapped out at any time with `setConnection()`, and `setOptions()` and `getOptions()` methods allow PeachySQL options to be changed and retrieved at will.

 In addition to the "table", "columns", and T-SQL-specific "idCol" options mentioned above, there is a MySQL-specific "autoIncrementIncrement" option which can be used to set the interval between successive auto-incremented values in the table (defaults to 1).
 This option is used to determine the array of insert IDs for bulk-inserts, since MySQL only provides the first insert ID.

-## Contributing

-Bug reports and pull requests are welcome!
-After editing files, open a command prompt in the working directory and run `phpunit` to ensure that all the tests pass.

 ## Author